 The weekly classes

-Normally we start at 7pm and work with the teacher for an hour, doing a variety of spoken and written exercises, with games and other activities.
+For the time being, all classes will be on-line but normally we would start at 7pm and work with the teacher for an hour, doing a variety of spoken and written exercises, with games and other activities.
 Then we break for a cuppa and a biscuit, which enables the different groups to mingle and get to know each other better.
 We then go back to our groups for a further half hour or so of teaching.
 A small charge is made for each session.
 This is currently £3.
 Once a month we finish the class at 8pm and walk along the road to the local pub, The Sportsman’s Arms, for a drink.
 There, we are usually joined by some former class members, and other Cornish enthusiasts, for a bit of Cornish conversation or discussion of anything to do with Cornwall and the Cornish.
 These pub sessions are called Yeth an Werin (‘People’s Talk’).

 The class play